Skip to main content

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Hi, my name is Raewynne Hill (Whaea Raewynne) and I am the teacher in Akomanga 9.
-I strongly believe in developing a Community of Learners where the students and I are partners in our learning journey.
-I have a strong interest in literacy and love seeing my students being creative while exploring their interests and developing their learning.
+Kia ora.
+Kō Raewynne Hill tōku ingoa.
+Hi, my name is Raewynne Hill (Whaea Raewynne).
+I am the team leader of Whārite Team.
+I work across Whārite team supporting students and teachers.
+I strongly believe in developing a Community of Learners where the students, their Whanau and I are partners in our learning journey.
+I have a strong interest in literacy and love seeing students being creative while exploring their interests and developing their learning.

-Raewynne Hill Teacher
+Raewynne Hill Team Leader

 Teacher